Empirical Precision

 3. Targets Tab: Upload images of the paper targets you've shot.

 4. Marking Tab: Select a firearm, load, and target.
 Then, mark your point-of-aim and impacts on the canvas to save a new session.
+Enter velocity data for each shot if you have it.

 A Note on Group Size & Statistical Significance